 My wife has noted that she is recently losing hair at a much greater rate than normal.
 She feels her hair is significantly thinner (less density of strands) than in the past.
 What could be the cause of this?

-We all shed a bit of hair here and there.
-For a frame of reference, a woman can expect to lose between 100 - 200 strands of hair each day — no problem.
+Most people shed a bit of hair here and there.
+For a frame of reference, a woman can expect to lose between 100 to 200 strands of hair each day — no problem.
 And, hair loss and thinning might be linked to predictable factors, as described below.
 On the other hand, hair loss (including thinning) in the absence of these factors might suggest the need to look for underlying medical conditions that require treatment.

 The following factors are generally predicable, easy to pinpoint, and modifiable: